 The main bustle of Nampo can be accessed via Metro Line 1 to Nampo Station.
 Leave the station from exit 7 and you will find yourself in Nampo’s central shopping street.
 The street is lined with international and domestic brands, restaurants and cafes, and winds all the way over to Jagalchi.

 Take a break from shopping and have a coffee in Yudong Coffee (유동커피).
-This cafe has an extensive drinks menu and a mouth-watering selection of cakes, pastries, and breads.
+This cafe has an extensive drinks menu and a mouth-watering selection of cakes, pastries, and loaves of bread.
 The cozy atmosphere in this cafe is the perfect escape from the hustle and bustle of Nampo.

 Wander down toward the water and you will find Jagalchi Market.
 This fish market has an incredible selection of live and dried fish and is an important cultural spot in Busan.
 Behind the market, you can enjoy a peaceful view of the water and sometimes catch a street performance!